-9th Largest Economy in U.S. > > Florida is one of the fastest growing states in the country and the Central Florida region, centered > on the Tampa-Orlando I-4 corridor, is one of the fastest growing areas of the state.
-Florida's > rapidly expanding population has already overtaken New York, making it the third largest state after > California and Texas. > > With a population of 8 million people, plus 55 million tourist visitors/year, the Tampa/Orlando > region is a huge consumption market and home to the largest concentration of distribution centers in > Florida. > > Executive Shippers' Council
+- 9th Largest Economy in U.S.

+Florida is one of the fastest growing states in the country and the Central Florida region, centered on the Tampa-Orlando I-4 corridor, is one of the fastest growing areas of the state.
+Florida's rapidly expanding population has already overtaken New York, making it the third largest state after California and Texas.

+With a population of 8 million people, plus more than 60 million tourist visitors/year, the Tampa/Orlando region is a huge consumption market and home to the largest concentration of distribution centers in Florida.

+Executive Shippers' Council